 Since I turned in my dissertation draft yesterday, I’ve decided that I am going to take a week’s holiday to rest and unwind before I have to start working on edits for the final version.
-So, in between now and July 31, I am on holiday!
+So, between now and 31 July, I am on holiday!
 Which basically just means I’m going to go and do fun things for the next week.

 And that started today with a trip to Edinburgh.

 Way back in May, my cousin Rita was in Scotland as part of a tour group and we spent a day in Edinburgh together.
 Only two of the things on her list of “things to see” weren’t open (or planted) that day.
 So I promised her I would return on her behalf.
 And I decided to start my holidays by following through with that promise!

 The first stop was the Scottish Poetry Library.
 Rita is a librarian and had been excited about the idea of seeing the place.
 I don’t know if I would have gone without her prompting, but I’m glad I did because it’s always fun (and educational!) to do new things.

 If I’m completely honest, I’m not really “into” poetry, but there are a few poems and poets that I like – mostly because they make me giggle.
 (Yes, Shel Silverstein – I’m talking about you!)
 So, today’s goal was to randomly(ish) find something I liked.
 To do that, I picked out books the piqued my interest – either by their title or typeset – then I flicked through them.